hbiede/portfolio/_posts/2018-12-26-new-mac-device-setup.md

 description: How I set up a new Mac device
 ---

- * <pre>Run my Defaults script (run "curl https://raw.githubusercontent.com/hbiede/Defaults/master/defaults.sh | sh" in terminal)</pre>
+ * Run my Defaults script <pre>(run "curl https://raw.githubusercontent.com/hbiede/Defaults/master/defaults.sh | sh" in terminal)</pre>
  * Log in to Internet Accounts in System Preferences
  * Turn Off Spotlight Shortcut (So Alfred can take it)
  * Turn on “Log In From Apple Watch”